 - Visually look at the tables of data: There are certain signs in the data that may indicate mechanical problems.
 An instance, when the TDG pressure rises to 1,000 mmHg suddenly, and remains at that level, there may be a membrane tear.
 If there are extreme changes in any parameter, this shows that the data is erroneous. - A data checklist is completed.
 The data quality checklist shown below provides an example of questions that can be used to assist in identifying problems with data. - Review graphs of the data.
-Creating graphs of the data can show unusual spikes in a parameter and draw your attention to the data quickly.
+Creating graphs of the data can show unusual spikes in a parameter and draw attention to potentially erroneous data quickly.
 Spikes in graphed data can suggest further investigation may be necessary.
-For instance, a sudden rise of 5 °C in one hour stands out and is suspect.
-The graph shown below is an example of what is currently used.
+For instance, a sudden rise of 5° C in one hour stands out and is suspect.
+Figure 1 is an example of what is currently used.